ABOUT THE PRIZE

 LONG- SHORTLIST AND WINNERS

-In August, we will daily present a longlist portrait on our Facebook and Instagram.
-Mid September we will announce the winner of the Rabo Photographic Portrait Prize and the Rabo Photographic Portrait Talent.
+In August, we daily presented a longlist portrait and From 7-14th of September we will daily present a shortlist portrait on our Facebook and Instagram.
+On September 15th we will announce the winner of the Rabo Photographic Portrait Prize and the Rabo Photographic Portrait Talent.